Delivery management

 -

-Cost, value and revenue are realistically estimated, forecast and monitored continuously.
+Cost and value are realistically estimated, forecast and monitored continuously.
 The project is at, or ahead of, budget

 -

-Cost, value and revenue are forecast and monitored regularly.
+Cost and value are forecast and monitored regularly.
 The project is at, or ahead of, budget.

 -